Jam packed outdoor markets, restaurants, museums, and churches, the Spanish-Catalan city of Barcelona is specal travel destination!

 This 4-star hotel is amazing!
 All the rooms have beautiful views of the city.
 There’s a brilliant restaurant, a bar, fitness center, and a garden.
 The building is gorgeous and stately, and the rooms are elegant.
 Enjoy the rooftop chill-out terrace with plunge pool and sun lounger area!

-Barcelona is super easy to get around, with all the public transport options.
+There are rather a lot of places to visit in Barcelona but thankfull, is super easy to get around with all the public transport options available.
 The trains and trams are completely safe and well-priced.
 You can even get a public transport ticket!

 If you’re feeling a little daring, rent a scooter for the day!
 So many locals get around with scooters.
 You’ll see them everywhere.
 They are lots of fun, and a great way to see the city.
 This is, of course, only for those with licenses!
 Often, rental places will accept a non-Spanish license, but they won’t let you drive if you have none at all.